monojk/microbit-remote-buggy/README.md

 * **Tilt** the control microbit forward to move forward, backward to move backwards, left to turn left, right to turn right

 See movie

+Required hardware:
+2 bbc micro:bit
+1 Mi Power Board for the controller
+1 (Line Following) Buggy for the BBC micro:bit    (don't install the optoelectronics)